mutecomm/mute/README.md

 To be able to write somebody, you have to add him as a contact first:

 ```
-mutectrl contact add --id your.name@mute.one --contact your_friend@mute.one
+mutectrl contact add --id your.name@mute.one --contact a_friend@mute.one
 ```

 This automatically fetches all the necessary key material.